Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 respectively.
 For the examples presented in this paper, we choose pulses where both the pulse-envelope function $\Omega(t)$ and the pulse-detuning function $\mu(t)$ are of positive parity.
 This entails that $\psi(t)$, according to (\ref{INTRO22}), has odd parity with respect to $\tau/2$, so that $\sin[\psi(t)]$ is also of odd parity, resulting in a pulse function $g^{(-)}(t)$ of odd parity.
 Thus, to illustrate our pulse-generation method, we will in the following focus on negative-parity pulses, $g^{(-)}(t)$, constructed from a positive-parity pulse-envelope function $\Omega^{(+)}(t)$, negative-parity $\sin[\psi^{(-)}(t)]$, and positive-parity pulse-detuning function, $\mu^{(+)}(t)$.
 Since the pulse function is of negative parity, we expand the pulse into a Fourier-sine series according to

 where $A_n$, $n=1,\ldots,N_A$, are real expansion amplitudes and $N_A$ is chosen large enough to achieve convergence.
 The expansion \eq{PSC11} provides the additional benefit of switching $g^{(-)}(t)$ off continuously at $t=\tau$ without a discontinuous jump to $g=0$ at $t=\tau$.
 It is straightforward to show that the expansion \eq{PSC11} is indeed odd with respect to $\tau/2$.
 The expansion \eq{PSC11} is complete, i.e., any pulse function $g^{(-)}(t)$ with $g^{(-)}(t=0)=g^{(-)}(t=\tau)=0$ can be represented this way.
 Expanding the entire pulse $g^{(-)}(t)$ as a whole, and not $\Omega(t)$ and $\mu(t)$ separately, is natural, since neither $\Omega(t)$ nor $\mu(t)$ are known.
-In fact, expansion of the entire pulse function $g(t)$ is the key idea that leads to our linear method of pulse construction outlined in section S4.
+In fact, expansion of the entire pulse function $g(t)$ is the key idea that motivated our method of AMFM pulse construction.